Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets

 \section{Introduction}

-Argument Mining (\ac{am}), as we use it here, is the task of extracting argumentative sentences from (web) documents \cite{ibm-corpuswide,Stab2018b,shnarch-etal-2018-will}.
-A sample consists of a sentence and a topic towards which the sentence is directed.
-The topic is used in two ways: first, by a machine learning model to learn topic-relevance and second, as query to retrieve input documents for automatic argument search \cite{mci/Daxenberger2020}.
+\acf{am} is the task of extracting argument components in documents or document collections \cite{DBLP:journals/tacl/LauscherWGG22}.
+Topic-dependence (or, as \citet{Stab2018b} refer to it, \emph{information-seeking} argument mining) means that argument components are directed towards a given topic \cite{ibm-corpuswide,shnarch-etal-2018-will}.
+The topic is used in two ways: by a machine learning model to learn topic-relevance and as a query to retrieve input documents for automatic argument search \cite{mci/Daxenberger2020}.

-While large language models show astounding results \cite{touvron2023llama,openai2023gpt4}, fine-tuning on task-related datasets is still important to improve a model's performance \cite{dettmers2023qlora,LOMO2023parameter,NEURIPS2022_0cde695b,van-der-meer-etal-2022-will}, decrease certain undesirable behaviours \cite{NEURIPS2022_b1efde53,askell2021general}, and provide curated data for evaluation purposes.
+While LLMs (large language models) show astounding results \cite{touvron2023llama,openai2023gpt4}, task-related datasets are still important to improve model performance \cite{dettmers2023qlora,LOMO2023parameter,NEURIPS2022_0cde695b,van-der-meer-etal-2022-will} and decrease certain undesirable behaviours \cite{NEURIPS2022_b1efde53,askell2021general} via fine-tuning, and to provide curated data for evaluation purposes.
 To assemble large amounts of training samples, it is common to use non-experts to annotate datasets.
 However, in contrast to a task like sentiment analysis, the task of identifying arguments is not naturally understood by non-experts and, due to pitfalls like commonly used fallacies \cite{habernal-etal-2018-fallacies}, needs a thorough training phase and strict quality control of the crowdsourcing process.
-Hence, crowdsourcing datasets for \ac{am} is not only time-consuming but also expensive, as it also requires a large number of workers per sample for satisfactory agreement.
+Hence, crowdsourcing datasets for \ac{am} is not only time-consuming but also expensive, as it requires a large number of workers per sample for satisfactory agreement.
 For instance, \citet{Stab2018b} report a sum of \$2,774 for the annotation of 25,492 samples, requiring seven annotators to reach a satisfying inter-annotator agreement.

 Due to the efficacy of transformers \cite{vaswani2017attention}, datasets for \ac{am} (as for many other tasks) have grown in size over recent years \cite{Stab2018b,shnarch-etal-2018-will,rinott-etal-2015-show,aharoni-etal-2014-benchmark}.
-The newest datasets for \ac{am} contain up to 30,000 samples \cite{ibm-corpuswide}.
+Recent datasets for \ac{am} contain up to 30,000 samples \cite{ibm-corpuswide}.
 However, relying on large datasets has several disadvantages: (1) it is impractical to label such large datasets by experts, (2) crowdsourcing them is costly, and (3) training (as well as tuning) takes longer and adds to the cost.